I Could Fall in Love: Covers

 A number of singers have adapted the song in a variety of genres.
 Puerto Rican-American singer and actress Jennifer Lopez lip-synced the track for her portrayal of the title role in the 1997 biographical film Selena, which was praised by critics.
 Reviewing the film's opening, a Wichita Eagle writer described the song as "hauntingly lovely" and said that it expressed the feelings of Selena's fans.
-Lopez included "I Could Fall in Love" in the set list for her Lets Get Loud Tour in 2001 at the Roberto Clemente Coliseum in San Juan, Puerto Rico, and on 11 February 2003 she included the song in her live video album Jennifer Lopez: Let's Get Loud.
+Lopez included "I Could Fall in Love" in the set list for her Let's Get Loud Tour in 2001 at the Roberto Clemente Coliseum in San Juan, Puerto Rico, and on 11 February 2003 she included the song in her live video album Jennifer Lopez: Let's Get Loud.
 Cuban singer Gloria Estefan performed a cover version during the Selena ¡VIVE! concert in 2005; Tarradell commented in The Dallas Morning News that it had been a "lovely rendition".
 Puerto Rican singer Ana recorded the song for her album Amor Latino.
 The Korean singer Im Tae Kyung performed a slower pop ballad version that incorporates a guitar as its musical foundation.
 A reggae-inspired version of the song appeared on Fiona's Best of Sweet Love.